AWS Prerequisites

 KMS Encryption

-If the Objects stored in S3 are encrypted, there is no need to decrypt these objects.
-ChaosSearch can naturally work with these objects when the appropriate resources are defined in the IAM Policy.
+If the objects stored in S3 are encrypted, there is no need to decrypt these objects.
+ChaosSearch works natively with these objects when the appropriate resources are defined in the IAM Policy.
 An example of a policy for encrypted buckets follows.
+If you use this template for Step 2 in the IAM Roles section, update your bucket name(s), KMS keys, and EXTERNAL-ID with the external ID for your account.

 {